Canadians in China

 Canadians in China consist mainly of expatriates and students from Canada to the People's Republic of China.
 As of 2011 there are about 300,000 Canadians living in China.

 Hong Kong

 In February 2011, research from the Asia Pacific Foundation, conducted with Hong Kong Baptist University, suggests there are at least 295,000 Canadians in Hong Kong.
 Near 85% of Canadians in Hong Kong are Canadian-born, a figure higher than Canada itself (80.2%).
 This represents the third largest community of Canadians, after Canada itself and the United States.
-A large portion of Canadians in Hong Kong are ethnic Chinese.
+Approximately 95% of Canadians in Hong Kong hold Chinese citizenship as well.

 Mainland China

 Beijing

 About 10% of Beijing's foreign population of 200,000 are from Canada (20,000).
 The Canadian diaspora in Beijing is a young and well-educated community and is economically active.
 A significant number of them include Chinese Canadian returnees who emigrated to Canada in the early 1990s and later returned to China.